 How Each Board was Chosen

-The snowboard chosen isn’t necessarily the cheapest but the best value for money but has to be at least a good bit cheaper than the average price of boards in the category.
+The snowboard chosen isn’t necessarily the cheapest available but the best value for money.
+But the selection has to be at least a good bit cheaper than the average price of boards in the category (average price varies depending on the category).

 Under each category I will show: